aazizb/Import-coding/README.md

 	What I would Add:
-Surely, carry out the implementation of the different tests ; and next I would recommend to add the error handling to make it global error handling.
+Surely, I would carry out the implementation of the different tests ; and next I would recommend to add the error handling to make it global error handling.

 	How to run the code: